 In the same order, Judge Furman appointed Cohen Milstein’s client, Mangrove Partners, Lead Plaintiff.

-On February 23, 2022, Plaintiffs filed a consolidated amended complaint with the court.
+On April 14, 2023, Plaintiffs filed a second amended complaint with the court.

 On December 3, 2021, Cohen Milstein, on behalf of Mangrove Partners and other plaintiffs, who were shareholders of Celgene Corporation who had received Bristol-Myers Squibb CVRs in exchange for their Celgene shares pursuant to Bristol’s $74 billion acquisition of Celgene on November 20, 2019 and all persons who purchased CVRs between November 20, 2019 and December 31, 2020 (the “Class Period”), filed this securities class action with United States District Court for the Southern District of New York.